auxbot-discord-bot/docs/docs/pages/downtime.rst

 =========

 .. warning::
-	Please note that just becuase their is downtime does not mean it is a bad thing, most of the time it is for upgrade purposes and for protecting your data.
+	Please note that just because their is downtime does not mean it is a bad thing, most of the time it is for upgrade purposes and for protecting your data.

 Reasons For Downtime
 --------------------